 The Company has also licensed the right to manufacture certain of its multimedia communication semiconductors, subject to payment of royalties, to several videoconferencing systems manufacturers.
 In addition, the Company has licensed portions of its multimedia communication semiconductor technology to ESS Technology.
 In addition, the Company has licensed portions of its embedded software and DSP core technology to STMicroelectronics.
-Of these licensees, ESS Technology and STMicroelectronics may sell semiconductors based on the licensed technology to third parties, while the other licensees are limited to sale of such semiconductors as part of multimedia communication systems or sub-systems.
+Of these licensees, ESS Technology to third parties, while the other licensees are limited to sale of such semiconductors as part of multimedia communication systems or sub-systems.
 The obligation of ESS Technology to pay royalties to the Company with regard to the sale of semiconductors based on the licensed technology will expire in October 2000.